 The DNA, which is the physical location of the script, is distinguished with addresses at specific locations like the promoter regions.
 The change in these addresses could cause a shift in the script.
 An address change could be a change in promoter region or the regulatory networks or the super switches or genomic expression effected by the increasingly important non-coding RNAs.
-The first script to evolve would have been a simple script probably with the execution addresses hard coded in the DNA itself.
+The first script to evolve would have been a simple script probably with the execution addresses hard coded on the DNA itself resulting in a simple network.
+The function of this would have been to produce a single effect.
 It is possible that the first script is still active or at least exists as a relic in our genome.
-The genomic script with its humble beginning as a simple perennial loop has evolved into a complex entity with a barrage of side loops which still does its job in the cells of our human body.
+It would be interesting to see the function that this script performs.
+From its beginning probably in an acellular environment the genomic script has evolved into a complex entity which still does its job in the cells of our human body.
 One could imagine the colossal size of the genomic scripts by comprehending the complex genomic machinery of regulatory networks, repair mechanisms, replication mechanisms, transcription mechanisms and the massive networks of non-coding RNAs involved in executing, maintaining and shifting them.
+It has indeed come a long way through myriad of paths and decisions reaching its present state.
+It is extremely likely that these paths and decisions correspond to the branches and nodes of the tree of life.